Gavin Kliger

 Kliger’s dossier documents a private-sector software engineer who, with no documented prior government service, received simultaneous credentials at agencies spanning financial regulation, workforce administration, tax enforcement, foreign aid, and broadcasting — while retaining equity and employment ties to a company that competes for federal data-analytics contracts at those same agencies.

 At the CFPB, ethics attorneys warned Kliger in writing that he held up to $715,000 in equities that bureau employees are legally prohibited from owning and that he could not participate in agency actions affecting those holdings.
 Days later he managed the reduction-in-force that terminated approximately 1,400 of the agency’s 1,700 staff.
 A former CFPB general counsel characterized the episode as a likely violation of the federal criminal conflict-of-interest statute, 18 U.S.C. § 208 5 6.
-According to subsequent reporting, Kliger departed CFPB on May 8, 2025 3.
+According to Bloomberg Law, Kliger departed CFPB on May 8, 2025 3.

 Background and Deployment